merantix-momentum/squirrel-datasets-core/docs/source/index.rst

 It includes common drivers for public datasets, which are ready to use along with data preprocessing logic.
 Visit the official `Squirrel Documentation <https://squirrel.readthedocs.io>`_ on more information how to use Squirrel.

-Find out more about Merantix Labs on our `Website <https://www.merantixlabs.com/>`_.
+Find out more about Merantix Momentum on our `Website <https://merantix-momentum.com/>`_.

 Available Datasets
 ------------------